logiqai/docs-flow/splunk-forwarding/logiq-uf-proxy-app-extension/indexer-discovery.md

 * Index to send data to
 * Cluster manager API endpoint for indexer discovery  - e.g. _https://mysplunk.clustermanager:8089_
 * Workers - To scale up forwarding you can launch with multiple workers
 * Version - The version of the forwarder to use.
-LOGIQ.AI can release new versions of the forwarder over time with newer capabilities.&#x20;
+Apica can release new versions of the forwarder over time with newer capabilities.&#x20;
   * Latest version of plugin is **logiqai/hauler-splstos:v0.6**

 ![](<../../.gitbook/assets/image (5) (1).png>)